tainacan/tainacan-wiki/README.md

 # Tainacan Wiki

-**Hello and Welcome to the Wiki!** This is the home for Tainacan's documentation.
+**Hello and Welcome to the Wiki!!** This is the home for Tainacan's documentation.

 > Tainacan is a powerful and flexible repository platform for *WordPress*.
 Manage and publish your digital collections as easily as you publish a post on your blog while having all professional repository platform tools available.